MSTADreamTeam/MSTA/README.md

     * RVM: Relevance Vector Machine
     *	Neural Networks:
         *	MLP: Multi Layer Perceptrons, including Deep Learning methods
-        *	RNN: Recurrent Neural Networks, LSM: Liquid State Machines, ESN: Echo State Networks (good for TS)
+        *	RNN: Recurrent Neural Networks, LSM: Liquid State Machines, ESN: Echo State Networks
         *	GAN: Generative Adversarial Networks, can be used in RNN, including conditional GAN
         *	DBN: Deep Belief Networks
-   *	Logit with/out LASSO, Ridge, Elastic Net
+   *	Logit with/out regularization (LASSO, Ridge, Elastic Net)
-   *	Linear reg with/out LASSO, Ridge, Elastic Net
+   *	Linear reg with/out regularization
-   *	Pair Trading, or other correlation methods, can be coupled with correlation modeling using ARIMA
+   *	Pairs Trading, or other correlation methods, can be coupled with correlation modeling using ARIMA, GARCH
    *	Web scrapping (on news websites like FXstreet or ForexFactory)
    *	Mean revert/trend follow on news impact
    *	Adaptive boosting, and other boosting algos, used on several base estimators